DerfJagged/360wiki/ultimate-mod-guide/installgamesappsdlc.md

 ## Original Xbox Games

 Ensure that your Xbox 360 is [able to run Xbox games](https://www.reddit.com/r/360hacks/wiki/original_xbox).
 Original Xbox games can be placed anywhere and most of the dashboards will recognize them if a content path is set correctly.

+GTA5 disc 2 shouldn't be installed to hard drive as it causes pop in issues